Benefits of collagen: is it good to take collagen?

 What is collagen?

-Natural production of collagen
+Natural collagen production

 Collagen supplementation